SchweGELBin/nix-config/README.md

 - To sync the config with a newer version run ```sudo git pull``` inside of /etc/nixos
 - Feel free to contribute to make these configs better
 - Run ```sudo rebuild``` to rebuild the system
-- Run ```sudo rebuild``` in /etc/nixos to update and rebuild your system
-- You may want to edit the user's initialPassword at configuration.nix
+- You may want to edit your password
-- Edit the disk device name at flake.nix

 ## Credits
 - Thank you **[vimjoyer](https://github.com/vimjoyer)** for your help!